aristotelisballas/listen2yourheart/README.md

-## References
+## <u>References</u>

-If you use the above code for your research please cite our paper, which is currently under review at [IEEE Transactions on Biomedical Engineering](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10):
+If you use the above code for your research please consider citing our paper, which is currently under review at [IEEE Transactions on Biomedical Engineering](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10):

 ```citation
 Will upload ArXiv paper citation when available.
 ```

 This repo is an extension of our initial work in "[Listen2YourHeart: A Self-Supervised Approach for Detecting Murmur in Heart-Beat Sounds](https://ieeexplore.ieee.org/abstract/document/10081680)".